 This works great in multi-hierarchical teams.
-It saves your credibility and rating among team members, while still be able able to call yourself “one of the guys”.
+It saves your credibility and rating among team members, while still be able to call yourself "one of the guys".
 Nothing is better for team morale than a common enemy.
-Higher-ups are perfect — no one ever sees them and no one question them.
+Higher-ups are perfect — no one ever sees them and no one questions them.
 So the team just accepts the work as their cross to bear.

 9. It’s tempting to hijack someone’s job

 You want to be supportive and nurturing but you got to let people earn their bread.
 You have to restrain yourself from doing someone else’s job.
 If you do, you’ll do another, and another.
 You’ll soon become the go-to person for every concern.
 But that one time you don’t have spare time to help, you’ll be labeled as rude for the rest of your life.
 People will remember it.

 In a perfect life, you’d be able to do everything on your own: get coffee for the whole team, update the budget, correct promo material, send a thank-you note to every client, bond with the team, review project proposal, organize a meeting, and still make it in time for “happy hour”.
 But you can’t accomplish even half of this.
 So why do you expect to oversee every detail of a complex project?
 The day you learn to delegate is the day you’ll stop being your worst enemy.

 Delegation is an art and one you must master early.
 Your ability to accomplish the project depends on resources, but many managers refuse to give up control — so they crash and burn, become a bottleneck, and slow down the whole project.

 Managers don't pay for employee education because they're a good person - they do it so people don't depend on them.
 You need to empower your team to work on their own and be the best they can be — even if it means making a mistake.